jsplmns/IRNHCK_m1-project-brick-breaker/readme.md

 ## Development
 This game might use SCSS.
-If so, use the following line in the terminal to compile to CSS: node-sass --output-style compressed --source-map true --watch style.scss style.css
+If so, use the following line in the terminal to compile to CSS: node-sass --output-style compressed --source-map true --watch styles.scss styles.css

 ### Winning / Losing Condition:
 The player wins the game, if he manages to break all bricks.